bertbaron/dockercourse/README.md

 ## Install Portainer

-Portainer is a webui on top of docker, making most of the commands available via a graphical user interface.
+Portainer is a web ui on top of docker, making most of the commands available via a graphical user interface.
-It is available as a docker container making it a nice first example of running a service as container.
+It is available as a docker container, making it a nice first example of running a service as container.

 1. Go to Docker Hub (https://hub.docker.com/), search for Portainer and go to the top result (with most pulls and stars)
-1. Follow the 'Deploy Portainer' link and install portainer according the instructions under 'Quick start'
+1. Follow the 'Deploy Portainer' link and install portainer according the instructions under 'Quick start'.

    Try to explain for yourself the options passed to the 'docker run' command.